NewZsh/Notes-for-Learning-Theory/chapter2.md

 </div align=center>

  - Any ERM rule is a successful PAC learner for the hypothesis class.
+ - The hypothesis class has a finite VC-dimension.

     Note that 1->2->3->4->5->6 are all learned.
 The leaving part is 6->1, which is solved below.

-## 1.3 Effective size of a hypothesis class
+# 1.3 Effective size of a hypothesis class

 **Def: Growth function** The growth function of <img src=http://latex.codecogs.com/gif.latex?\mathcal{H}> is the number of different functions from a set <img src=http://latex.codecogs.com/gif.latex?C> of size <img src=http://latex.codecogs.com/gif.latex?m> to <img src=http://latex.codecogs.com/gif.latex?\{0,1\}> that can be obtained by restricting <img src=http://latex.codecogs.com/gif.latex?\mathcal{H}> to <img src=http://latex.codecogs.com/gif.latex?C>.